 As Los Angeles personal injury attorneys, we are concerned because there are still apparently many dangerous Takata airbags in circulation on American roads.
 Take a moment to check at the NHTSA Takata page to determine whether your vehicle is included in the Takata recall.

 Have You Been Injured by a Takata Airbag?
 Talk to a Personal Injury Attorney Today

 If you or your loved one has been hurt by a defective Takata airbag, you should know that you have legal rights.
 You may be entitled to compensation for your Takata airbag injuries.
-Our Los Angeles personal injury and lemon law attorneys at Neale & Fhima will not waver before we receive a fair settlement or verdict for your airbag injuries.
+Our Los Angeles personal injury and lemon law attorney at Neale & Fhima will not waver before we receive a fair settlement or verdict for your airbag injuries.
 We can help you.
-Please request your free consultation today by contacting Neale & Fhima at 949-661-1007, or kindly complete our online consultation form.
+Please request your free consultation today by contacting Neale & Fhima<./a>